wallarm/product-documentation/docs/latest/faq/wallarm-status-page.md

 ## Does Wallarm have the page which displays the status of Wallarm service availability?

 Yes, the Wallarm status page is available at https://status.wallarm.com.
-The page displays live and historical data on the availability of the Wallarm Console and Wallarm API services for each Wallarm Cloud:
+The page displays live and historical data on the availability of Wallarm Console and Wallarm API services for each Wallarm Cloud:

 * **Wallarm EU Cloud**
 * **Wallarm US Cloud**